nanhpauyu/django_fullstack_bi_developer/README.md

 # Django Full Stack BI Dashboard

 Analyze Netflix data from Kaggle [Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows) and create a dashboard for the application.
-[View Web Dashboard](https://djangofullstackbideveloper.vercel.app)
+[View Web Dashboard](https://djangofullstackbideveloper.vercel.app) You can login with username 'root' and password '123' for testing.

 ## Features
 This responsive web application is built using the Django framework to analyze Netflix data from Kaggle.
 The process involves: